herrstrietzel/svg-getpointatlength/README.md

 console.log(pt)
 ```

+## Accuracy?
+In fact the native browser methods `getTotalLength()` and `getPointAtlength()` return different results in Firefox, chromium/blink and webkit.
+Compared against reproducible/calculable objects/shapes like circles the methods provided by this library may actually provide a more [accurate result](https://stackoverflow.com/questions/30277646/svg-convert-arcs-to-cubic-bezier/77538979#77538979).
+In the end ... let's call it a draw.
+For scientific precision you'd need a more expensive iterative approach.

+## How it works
 **Save path/segment metrics as a reusable lookup for further calculations**

 Any pathdata (passed as a `d` string ) is first parsed and normalized to all absolute coordinates also approximating `A` arc commands by cubic béziers representations.